phseiff/phseiff.github.io/README.md

 * **The backside & domain price bragging:**

-  The whole ting is, of course, not always as smooth as I depict it here.
+  The whole thing is, of course, not always as smooth as I depict it here.
   Almost every time I write an essay for this website, something turns out not to work like I intended it to work, and every time, I end up tweaking something just to fit that little essay.
   There are also lots of dirty other things, like generally chaos when it comes to ordering everything into different files, and using whacky push pipelines that automate `git add`, `git commit` and `git push` alongside other things that should be done by GitHub actions, probably (in my defense, at least it's all properly documented, named and throughoutly commented).
   It's also not the prettiest thing imaginable that I end up putting things like intro texts straight into my website's main template, but hey, that's how it is.